 PFRS 17, Insurance Contracts.
 The new standard establishes principles for the recognition, measurement, presentation and disclosure of insurance contracts, including reinsurance contracts held and investment contracts with discretionary participation features issued.
 The objective of the standard is to ensure that entities provide relevant information in a way that faithfully represents those contracts.
 This information gives a basis for users of financial statements to assess the effect that contracts within the scope of the standard have on the entity's financial position, financial performance and cash flows.
-The standard is effective for annual periods beginning on or after January 1, 2021, with earlier application permitted.
-The standard will not have an impact on the disclosures and amounts recognized on the Company's consolidated financial statements.
+The new standard is effective for annual periods beginning on or after January 1, 2023, with earlier application permitted.